We moms always have a lot on our plates.

 Here’s another example of separating – it doesn’t have to cost a lot either, especially if you’re trying to use less plastic with your food.
 It’s the perfect repurposing job for plastic leftovers containers!

-My organizer friend Andrea recommended other repurposing options when she visited my messy, hopeless kitchen:
+My organizer friend Andrea recommended other repurposing options when she helped reorganize my kitchen efficiently:

 It doesn’t have to be pretty, just functional – and you can label all those things for the kids without worrying about mussing up pretty (expensive) baskets! 😉